DJDanl/cpp-docs.pt-br/docs/mfc/reference/cmfcpropertygridctrl-class.md

 ### <a name="parameters"></a>Parâmetros

 *lpszTrue*<br/>
-[in] A cadeia de caracteres de texto a ser exibido para o valor booliano True.
+no A cadeia de texto a ser exibida para o valor booliano de true.

 *lpszFalse*<br/>
-[in] A cadeia de caracteres de texto a ser exibido para o valor booliano False.
+no A cadeia de texto a ser exibida para o valor booliano de false.

 ### <a name="remarks"></a>Comentários

-##  <a name="setcursel"></a>  CMFCPropertyGridCtrl::SetCurSel
+##  <a name="setcursel"></a>CMFCPropertyGridCtrl:: setcurseal

 Seleciona uma propriedade em um controle de grade de propriedade.